-Student Agreements To R.I.S.
+STUDENT AGREEMENTS TO R.I.S.

-- I will be on TIME to my classes. - I will ask for PERMISSION before entering and leaving the classroom. - I will come to class prepared with all SUPPLIES and HOMEWORK completed. - I will be POLITE, COURTEOUS, and RESPECTFUL at all time with every member in the school. - I will RAISE my HAND before I speak during a classroom lesson.
+- I will be on TIME to my classes. - I will ask for PERMISSION before entering and leaving the classroom. - I will come to class prepared with all SUPPLIES and HOMEWORK completed. - I will be POLITE, COURTEOUS, and RESPECTFUL at all time with every member in the school. - I will RAISE my HAND before I speak during a classroom lesson. - I will try to COMPLETE my WORK on time.